 help you breath until you are stable enough to breathe on your own.
 As you wake up

-from the anesthesia more and start to breathe by yourself, your doctor can adjust
+from the anesthesia more and start to breathe by yourself, your healthcare provider

-the breathing machine to allow you to take over more of the breathing.
-When you are
+can adjust the breathing machine to allow you to take over more of the breathing.

-awake enough to breathe completely by yourself and are able to cough, your doctor
+When you are awake enough to breathe completely by yourself and are able to cough,

-After the breathing tube is out, a nurse will help you cough and take deep breaths
+After the breathing tube is out, you will be encouraged to cough and take deep breaths

 every couple of hours.
 This will be uncomfortable due to soreness, but it is very important